apache/activemq-artemis/docs/user-manual/en/address-settings.md

 For example, if you used the `match` string `queue.#` the settings would be applied to all addresses which start with `queue.`

+Address settings are **hierarchical**.
+Therefore, if more than one `address-setting` would match then the settings are applied in order of their specificity with the more specific match taking priority.
+A match on the any-words delimiter (`#`) is considered less specific than a match without it.
+A match with a single word delimiter `*` is considered less specific than a match on an exact queue name.
+In this way settings can be "layered" so that configuration details don't need to be repeated.

 The meaning of the specific settings are explained fully throughout the user manual, however here is a brief description with a link to the appropriate chapter if available.